Broken Rung: Systemic Obstacles to Career Advancement

 • Microaggressions: Frequent, subtle, or overtly negative comments and behaviors that undermine confidence and morale.

 This reality fuels my passion and commitment.
-While I’ve had the honor of coaching a diverse range of clients, empowering women of color to bridge the promotion gap and advance their careers is my priority.
+While I’ve had the honor of coaching a diverse range of clients, empowering women of colour to bridge the promotion gap and advance their careers is my priority.

 Here are 5 remedies that can have an impact: